reGeneRative bone Implant for the treatment of hip dysPlasia

 GRIP Implants

 GRIP implants overcome the current shortcomings of these methods and provide a novel personalized implant to treat hip dysplasia.
-GRIP will provide patients and surgeons with an easy-to-use, one-step, and cost-effective regenerative device, therefore overcoming the significant drawbacks of current treatments for hip dysplasia.
+GRIP will provide patients and surgeons with an easy-to-use, one-step, and cost-effective regenerative device, thereby overcoming the significant drawbacks of current treatments for hip dysplasia.

 Fabrication Process